nimh-nif/SCNI_Toolbar/SpikeSortGuide.md

 ## Accessing Felix and Biowulf

 ### Before you begin
-* Apply for NIH Biowulf HPC accounts: https://hpc.nih.gov/docs/accounts.html
+* Apply for NIH Biowulf and Helix HPC accounts: https://hpc.nih.gov/docs/accounts.html
 * Sign up to GitHub https://github.com/
 * Contact the SCNI admin and requets to be added to:
     1) the NIF group's Helix directory